ankumar/architecture/Patterns/Workflows.md

 ## "Platforms" - Platform is a perspective, Serving customers ...

 **Focus on applications Patterns & Hiding Infrastructure...**
-**"Platform” with a standardized interface allowing decentralized development.
+**"standardized interface allowing decentralized development.
 Programs built with it are “continually valid and observable from the very beginning of its construction”.**

 ## 1. Services & Federation - Monoliths vs MicroServices debate will go on ...